-(Effective for the audits of financial statements for periods commencing on or after 17 June 2016, for which opinions are issued on or after 1 February 2017)
+(Effective for the audits of financial statements for periods commencing on or after 15 July 2021.)

 CONTENTS

 Paragraph

 Introduction

 Scope of this ISA (Ireland) 1

 System of Quality Control and Role of Engagement Teams 2-4

 Effective Date 5

 Objective 6

 Definitions 7

 Requirements

 Leadership Responsibilities for Quality on Audits 8

 Relevant Ethical Requirements 9-11

 Acceptance and Continuance of Client Relationships and Audit Engagements ...
 12-13

 Assignment of Engagement Teams 14

 Engagement Performance 15-22

 Monitoring 23

 Documentation 24-25R-2

 Application and Other Explanatory Material

 System of Quality Control and Role of Engagement Teams A1-A2

 Leadership Responsibilities for Quality on Audits A3-A3-1

 Relevant Ethical Requirements A4-A7

 Acceptance and Continuance of Client Relationships and Audit Engagements ...
 A8-A9

 Assignment of Engagement Teams A10-A12

 Engagement Performance A13-A31

 Monitoring A32-A34

 Documentation A35